dataforgoodfr/CarbonBombs/README.md

 - For the `Khafji` carbon bomb, [the ownership is splitted equally for both Kuwait and Saudi Arabia](https://www.sciencedirect.com/science/article/pii/S0301421522001756).
 Since we don't want to merge two countries and we don't want to duplicate the bomb, we'll attribute this carbon bomb to Kuwait to insure a better repartition (Kuwait has 3 bombs and Saudi Arabia 23).
 - Please note that within the GEM database, when the starting year spans two consecutive years, only the earlier year is recorded.
 For instance, if the starting year is denoted as 2022-2023 in the GEM database, we would only record it as 2022 (Example : Saharpur Jamarpani Coal mine).

+### Manual matching to map a CB to a Unit or Mine

+In the Manual matching file, for macthGEMCoal and macthGEMGasoil each line correspond to a CB and a unit or mine name.
+The name must be a valid name in GEM datasets.
+Then it follows this process:
+- If a manual match is set then use it or them as units for the CB (if we want to force to set nothing we put "None" as Unit name)
+- Else for coal projects, we try to match using the first word of the CB to find the mine